Sayakim16/terraform-gke-deployment-1/README.md

 # terraform-gke-deployment
-Clone from Github to local, execute bastion.sh file, it create bastion Vm in GCP
+Clone from Github to local, execute bastion.sh file, it creates bastion Vm in GCP

-Create zone in GCP if you are going to deploy with your domain name.
+Create hosted zone in GCP if you are going to deploy with your domain name.

 From your root path, add host to the file ***vi .ssh/config***
 ```